2006 Texas's 22nd congressional district elections: Background

 Texas Governor Rick Perry announced on August 29, 2006, that a special election would take place for the unexpired term of DeLay (November–December 2006), coinciding with the general election on November 7, 2006.
 This meant that voters would vote twice on that date, once for the special election, once for the general election—and it also meant that Sekula-Gibbs' name would be on a ballot for November 7.

 On August 29, both Sekula-Gibbs and Nick Lampson said they would file for the special election.
 On August 31, Lampson decided not to file.
 "We want to be able to say, vote once for Lampson and then you're done," his campaign manager said.
 Lampson also said that his not running might eliminate the cost and confusion of a run-off, since no candidate might win the required majority in the special election.
 Sekula-Gibbs was asked if the special election would confuse voters.
 She replied, "People already know it's an unusual race."
 She also stated that having her name on one ballot would serve as "a memory jog."

 In addition to Sekula-Gibbs, four others filed for the special election before the September 1 deadline: Republicans Sekula-Gibbs, Don Richardson, former Rep. Steve Stockman, and Giannibecego Hoa Tran along with Libertarian Bob Smither.

 Results

-CQPolitics.com summed up the race this way: